-QUESTIONS AND ANSWERS ABOUT THE 2013 ANNUAL MEETING OF STOCKHOLDERS
+QUESTIONS AND ANSWERS ABOUT THE 2014 ANNUAL MEETING OF STOCKHOLI DERS 3

-What is the purpose of the 2013 Annual Meeting?
+What is the purpose of the 2014 annual meeting?
+3

 Who is entitled to vote?
+3

-Am I entitled to vote if my shares are held in "street name"?
+Am I entitled to vote if my shares are held in "street name?"
+3

 What constitutes a quorum?
+3

-What happens if a quorum is not present at the 2013 annual meeting?
+What happens if a quorum is not present at the 2014 annual meeting?
+4

 How do I vote?

 Can I change my vote after I return my proxy card?

 What are the Board's recommendations?
+4

 What happens if I do not specify how my shares are to be voted?

-Will any other business be conducted at the 2013 annual meeting?
+Will any other business be conducted at the 2014 annual meeting?

 What vote is required to approve each item?

 How will Abstentions and Broker Non-Votes be Treated?

-STOCK OWNERSHIP
+STOCK OWNERSHIP 7

 Directors, Executive Officers, and Other Stockholders

 Section 16(a) Beneficial Ownership Reporting Compliance

+occuon ro(a) beneficial ownership reporting compilance 0

-CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE 9

 Board Leadership Structure

 Board of Directors and Committees

 Audit Committee

 Compensation Committee

 Nominating Committee and Director Nominations

+Trommuting Committee and Director Trommutions

-COMPENSATION DISCUSSION AND ANALYSIS
+COMPENSATION DISCUSSION AND ANALYSIS 13

+Compensation Consultant 14

 Compensation Components

 Base Salary & Employment Agreements

-Base Safary & Employment Agreements
+Bonus Awards

 Defined Benefit Plan and 401(k) Profit Sharing Plan and Other Benefits

-Long-Term Incentives
+Long-Term Incentives.

 Potential Payments Upon Termination or Change in Control

-Consideration and Effect of the Results of the Most Recent Stockholder Advisory Vote on Executive Compensation in Determining Compensation Policies and Decisions
+Consideration and Effect of the Results of the Most Recent Stockholder Advisory Vote

+on Executive Compensation in Determining Compensation Policies and Decisions 19

-Compensation-Related Risk Assessment
+Compensation-Related Risk Assessment.

 Conclusion

+Conclusion

+COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION 19

-SUMMARY COMPENSATION TABLE
+SUMMARY COMPENSATION TABLE 20

 GRANTS OF PLAN-BASED AWARDS

-OUTSTANDING EQUITY AWARDS AT 2012 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2013 FISCAL YEAR-END 22

-OPTION EXERCISES AND STOCK VESTED
+OPTION EXERCISES AND STOCK VESTED 23

-EQUITY COMPENSATION PLAN INFORMATION
+EQUITY COMPENSATION PLAN INFORMATION 23

-DIRECTOR COMPENSATION
+DIRECTOR COMPENSATION 24

-Director Compensation Table for 2012
+Director Compensation Table for 2013

-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION 25

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 26

 Policies and Procedures for Related Person Transactions

-Related Party Transactions
+Related Party Transactions 26

-PROPOSAL 1 - ELECTION OF DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS 27

 Director Nominees

-Experience, Qualifications, Attributes and Skills of our Directors
+Experience, Qualifications, Attributes and Skills of Our Director Nominees

-Transactions with Director Nominees
+Transactions with Director Nominees 29

+PROPOSAL 2 30
-PROPOSAL 2 - APPROVAL AND ADOPTION OF AMENDMENT TO RESTATED ARTICLES OF

-INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF OUR COMMON ST оск 18
+APPROVAL AND ADOPTION OF AMENDMENT TO OUR CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF OUR

+COMMON STOCK 30

 Description of the Amendment

 Background

 Reasons for the Proposed Amendment

 Possible Anti-Takeover Effects of the Amendment

-No Preemptive Rights

 Vote Required

-PROPOSAL 3 - ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

-PROPOSAL 4 - RATIFICATION OF SELECTION OF INDEPENDENT AUDITOR
+PROPOSAL 3 APPROVAL AND ADOPTION OF THE PROVECTUS

+BIOPHARMACEUTICALS, INC. 2014 EQUITY COMPENSATION PLAN 32

 General

+Purpose 32

+Eligible Persons

+Shares Available for Issuance

+Administration

+Types of Options

+Adjustments upon Change of Capitalization or Change of Control

+Transferability

+Amendment and Termination

+Federal Income Tax Consequences

+New Plan Benefits Award Grants

+PROPOSAL 4 ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAME

+EXECUTIVE OFFICERS

+PROPOSAL 5 RATIFICATION OF SELECTION OF INDEPENDENT AUDITOR 36

+General 36

-Audit and Non-Audit Services
+Audit and Non-Audit Services 36

-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE REPORT 37

-OTHER INFORMATION CONCERNING MANAGEMENT
+OTHER INFORMATION CONCERNING MANAGEMENT 38

-Executive Officers
+Executive Officers 38

-Code of Ethics
+Code of Ethics 38

-LEGAL MATTERS
+Legal Matters 38

-OTHER MATTERS
+OTHER MATTERS 39

 ADDITIONAL INFORMATION

 Solicitation of Proxies

-Mailing Address of Principal Executive Office
+Mailing Address of Principal Executive Office 41

-Stockholder Proposals for Including in Proxy Statement for 2014 Annual Meeting of Stockholders
+Stockholder Proposals for Including in Proxy Statement for 2015 Annual Meeting of

+Stockholders 41

-Other Stockholder Proposals for Presentation at 2014 Annual Meeting of Stockholders
+Other Stockholder Proposals for Presentation at the 2015 Annual Meeting of

+Stockholders 41